ORAL HISTORY COLLECTIONS

 Cornell Oral History Fellows 2020

 The practice of recording and preserving memories and experiences, enables us to capture the wisdom of our living libraries before they pass away and “burn to the ground.”
-Unlike other methods of record keeping, oral histories provide a personal account of pivotal events from individuals who experienced them first hand.
+Oral histories provide a personal account of pivotal events from individuals who experienced them first hand.

 Baldev & Kamaldeep Sekhon were interviewed in 2019.

-Thanks to funding from the two-year (2021-2022) "Building Capacity, Creating Sustainability, Growing Accessibility" grant from the Museum Association of New York and the Institute of Museum & Library Sciences, The History Center will be expanding virtual accessibility to our oral history collections.
+Thanks to support from the two-year (2021-2022) "Building Capacity, Creating Sustainability, Growing Accessibility" grant from the Museum Association of New York and the Institute of Museum & Library Services, The History Center will be expanding virtual accessibility to our oral history collections.